rocom-service/buildsystem/vb6/README.md

 1. A productkey for Visual Studio 6.0 Enterprise
 2. Installation files for Visual Studio 6.0
 3. Insatllation files for Visual Studio 6.0 Service Pack 6
+4. (optional) A Virtual Hard Disk with installed Windows 10 in ./Virtual Hard Disks/template.vhdx
-4. (optional) Docker, if you want connect to Azure Piplines vb6
+4. (optional) Hyper-V, if you want connect to Azure Pipelines vb6

 # How to install locally
-1. Create a key.txt and copy your productkey into it.
+1. Create a key.txt and copy your product key into it.
 2. Copy your Visual Studio 6.0 installation files into `.\1VS60Ent\`
 3. Copy your Visual Studio 6.0 Service Pack 6 installation files into `.\3SP6_VSEnt\`
 4. Run `.\install.ps1`

-# How use vb6 with Azure Piplines
+# How to use vb6 with Azure Pipelines
-1. Create a key.txt and copy your productkey into it.
+1. Create a key.txt and copy your product key into it.
 2. Copy your Visual Studio 6.0 installation files into 1VS60Ent
 3. Copy your Visual Studio 6.0 Service Pack 6 installation files into 3SP6_VSEnt
 4. Create a azure_url.txt and copy your Azure DevOps url into it. (e.g. `https://dev.azure.com/<your organization>/`)
 5. Create your self a personal access token (see [Docs](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page)) and copy it into azure_token.txt
-6. Open powershell and run
-    ```powershell
-    docker build `
-        --build-arg Version=$((cmd /c ver | Out-String) -replace '[^\d\.]','') `
-        --rm `
-        --isolation process `
-        -t "vb6" .
-    ```
-7. Start the container with `docker run -it --isolation process --rm vb6`
+6. Download or create a Virtual Hard Disk with a working Windows installation (you can use ../common/Get-WindowsVm.ps1 for that)
+7. Run `.\Install-Machine.ps1` and follow the instructions
 8. Modify your azure-pipelines.yml and set some demands. e.g.:
     ```yml
     /* ... */